digital-botanical-gardens-initiative/dendron-dbgi/vault/open-notebook.setup.md

 #### Edit the template.

 You can (optionally) have a template for your journal notes.
-Here I used the following [[templates.open-notebook-pma]] and can be modified according to your needs.
+Here I used the following [[templates.open-notebook-pmallard]].
+This template can be modified according to your needs.

 #### Set a keyboard shortcut